pathunstrom/shootergame/README.md

 Requires Python 3.6 or 3.7.

 Now includes the [feet](https://github.com/ironfroggy/feet) runner from ironyfroggy.
-If playing on windows, just run `feet-amd64-0.0.5.exe`.
+If playing on windows, just run `shootergame.exe`.

 ## Game Control